Ornge

-Ornge (formerly Ontario Air Ambulance Corporation and Ontario Air Ambulance Service) is a Canadian not-for-profit corporation and registered charity that provides air ambulance and associated ground transportation services for the province of Ontario, under the direction of the province's Ministry of Health.
+Ornge (pronounced Orange), formerly Ontario Air Ambulance Corporation and Ontario Air Ambulance Service, is a Canadian not-for-profit corporation and registered charity that provides air ambulance and associated ground transportation services for the province of Ontario, under the direction of the province's Ministry of Health.
 The provision of ambulance services in Ontario is governed by the Ambulance Act, which states that the Minister of Health "has the duty and the power" to make sure Ontario is serviced by a "balanced and integrated system of ambulance services and communication services used in dispatching ambulances."
 Its headquarters are in Mississauga, Ontario, Canada.

 The name Ornge is not an acronym, but is based on the orange colour of the organization's aircraft and land ambulances.
 According to the organization, "The 'a' was removed from the name, partly to make people stop and take a second look, and also so that it could be trademarked."

-In 2012, Ornge and its associated companies employed more than 400 people, including paramedics, pilots and aviation specialists.
-Ornge has its own aircraft and land ambulances, with 12 bases across Ontario.
-It also contracts some operations out to independent service providers.
+As of 2024, Ornge has the largest air ambulance and critical care land ambulance fleet in Canada, and employs more than 700 people, including paramedics, pilots, and aviation specialists.
+It serves more than 14 million people over one million square kilometres of land, deploying from 14 bases across Ontario as well as its Mississauga, Ontario, Canada headquarters.
+Ornge is responsible for approximately 20,000 patient-related transports per year.
+It also contracts some of its non-urgent patient transport service in Northern Ontario to private air carriers.